 As one can see in the plots presented in Fig.~\ref{fig:random-patches-roaming}, in the case where the interaction neighbourhood can be selected from the global pool of agents with the uniformly distributed size of the interaction neighbourhood, one can also observe the effect of decreasing of the synergy factor

 Moreover, from the results presented in Fig.~\ref{fig:random-patches-roaming} one can see that, in comparison to the global scenario with the fixed $K$, the case with the diversification in the interacting neighbourhood size leads to more stable behaviour of the system.
-This allows us, as in the case of the local scenario, to distinguish the minimal value of the roaming agents participation which allows to achieve the state of full cooperation.
+This allows us, as in the case of the local scenario, to distinguish the minimal value of the roaming agent's participation which allows achieving the state of full cooperation.